 NEW YORK — A New York federal judge on April 11 issued reasons for a “bottom-line” order dismissing a first amended complaint’s claims for aiding and abetting breach of fiduciary duty and aiding and abetting fraud filed by two hedge funds’ liquidators (Martin Trott, et al. v.
 Platinum Management [NY] LLC, et al., No. 18-10936, S.D.
 N.Y., 2019 U.S. Dist.
 LEXIS 62745).

-CONCORD, N.H. — Insurers filed an amended complaint on Jan.
-7 adding additional reinsurers as defendants in their breach of contract lawsuit in a New Hampshire federal court in which they seek to recover $22 million in outstanding reinsurance billings (United States Fire Insurance Co., et al. v.
+CONCORD, N.H. — Reinsurers on April 9 asked a New Hampshire federal court to dismiss or stay insurers’ breach of contract case over $22 million in outstanding reinsurance billings because a lawsuit pending in a New Jersey state court can resolve all rights and obligations (United States Fire Insurance Co., et al. v.
 Equitas Insurance Ltd., et al., No. 18-01205, D. N.H.).

 HARRISBURG, Pa. — A reinsurer notified a Pennsylvania federal judge on April 9 of its intent to appeal an order compelling it and an insurer to arbitrate their reinsurance coverage dispute over lead paint losses arising in the Maryland area (Pennsylvania National Mutual Casualty Insurance Co. v.
 Everest Reinsurance Co., No. 18-mc-653 c/w No. 18-mc-656, M.D.
 Pa.).